Samiri: In the Quran

 Later traditions expand upon the fate of those who worshiped the calf.
 Works by al-Tabari include a story in which Moses orders his people to drink from the water into which the calf had been flung; those guilty of worshiping it were revealed when they turned a golden hue.

 Samiri's punishment has been interpreted as total social isolation by most scholars.

 Identity

 Scholars of Islam have linked Samiri to various individuals mentioned in the Bible.
 As-Samiri is typically translated as "the Samaritan", with the episode being seen as an explanation for the separation between Samaritans and non-Samaritans.
 The story parallels the Biblical narrative of the golden calves built by Jeroboam of Samaria.
 Samiri has been linked to the rebel Hebrew leader Zimri on the basis of their similar names and a shared theme of rebellion against Moses’ authority.
 Others link him to the Mesopotamian city of Samarra and suggest that he came from a cow-worshiping people, giving his name as Musa bin Zafar.
 Abraham Geiger proposed the idea that Samiri is a corruption of Samael, the name of an angel with similar functions to Satan in Jewish lore.
 There is no consensus among Islamic scholars on which, if any, of these identifications is correct.

-In the Baháʼí Faith

-The Baháʼí Faith portrays Samiri as a magician who led people away from the “knowledge and justice” of Moses to ignorance.
-He is mentioned in the “Kitáb-i-Íqán”, the primary theological work of the Baháʼí religion.